White Noise and American Culture

 In both databases you can set a "Document Type" limit to "Interview"--if it's a contemporary writer.
 And for a contemporary writer you might also try an "Author" search, since many writers publish criticism and social commentary that might shed light on their creative work.

-ebrary is IC's database of 50,000 full text online books.
+Ebook Central (formerly ebrary) is IC's database of 50,000 full text online books.
 Because DeLillo's culture criticism is wide-ranging, he and his work are often discussed in books that are not primarily literary criticism, and so full-text Keyword searching becomes a real advantage here.
 Run a Keyword search on--delillo and "white noise."
 Both deLillo and "white noise" will display in a block of color, and all you have to do is keep clicking the question-mark-with-right-pointing-arrow button at the top to fast forward through all the pages on which one of your search terms appears.

 General OneFile is another comprehensive database with considerable literary criticism, but the default Subject search forcess you to retrieve EVERYTHING on a particular author.
 The standard "subdivisions" by which General OneFile organizes these results--"Ethical Aspects," Political Aspects," "Social Aspects"--are broad in respect to authors.